SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/00-Lesson-Intoduction.md

 ## In this lesson you will learn:

 **1. What is Coding**
-- Writing simple commands and programs.
+- Writing simple commands and programs

 **2. Programming Languages**
 - First steps in JavaScript